techie-joe/core/README.md

 If you'd like to add your own custom styles:

-1. Create a file called `/assets/custom/css/style.scss` in your site
+1. Create a file called `/assets/custom/css/style.scss` in your site.
 2. Add the following content to the top of the file, exactly as shown:

     ```scss